article / Economic Energy

 .
 The Ultimate Challenge and the Future of "Power Folding"

-The sustained explosive growth of the AI industry is posing the ultimate challenge to the U.S. power grid, while the inherent difficulties in grid infrastructure make this challenge difficult to address, potentially giving rise to a fragmented future of "power folding."
-The electricity consumption of AI has already permeated everyday applications; for example, the power used by ChatGPT for each conversation is enough to boil a kettle of water.
-It is predicted that by 2030, the electricity shortfall in the United States due to AI will reach as high as Giva.
-This shortfall will completely overwhelm the already fragile U.S. power grid.
-The sustained explosive growth of the AI industry is posing the ultimate challenge to the U.S. power grid, while the inherent difficulties in grid infrastructure make this challenge difficult to address, potentially giving rise to a fragmented future of "power folding."
-The electricity consumption of AI has already permeated everyday applications; for example, the power used by ChatGPT for each conversation is enough to boil a kettle of water.
-It is predicted that by 2030, the electricity shortfall in the United States due to AI will reach as high as Giva.
-This shortfall will completely overwhelm the already fragile U.S. power grid.
+The sustained explosive growth of the AI industry is posing the ultimate challenge to the U.S. power grid, while the inherent difficulties in grid infrastructure make this challenge hard to address, potentially leading to a fragmented future of electricity folding.
+The power consumption of AI has already permeated everyday applications—for instance, each conversation with ChatGPT consumes enough electricity to boil a kettle of water.
+It is predicted that by 2030, the electricity gap caused by AI in the United States will reach as high as 200 gigawatts, a shortfall that could completely overwhelm the already fragile U.S. power grid.

 In the United States, the challenge facing grid infrastructure is not a funding issue, but rather a series of difficult-to-resolve institutional obstacles such as property rights and environmental litigation.
-For example, the average approval time for building an interstate transmission line takes up to By the year.
-This lengthy approval process makes grid upgrades simply unable to keep pace with the growth rate of AI's electricity demand.
-Faced with the public grid's inability to provide sufficient support, tech giants like Microsoft and Amazon have begun seeking alternative solutions—Building a "Noah's Ark", which involves constructing dedicated independent energy systems such as private nuclear power plants.
+For example, the average approval time for building an interstate transmission line takes 10 to 15 years.
+This lengthy approval process makes it nearly impossible for grid upgrades to keep pace with the growth in AI power demand.
+Faced with the public grid's inability to support this demand, tech giants like Microsoft and Amazon have begun seeking alternatives—building their own "Noah's Ark", meaning constructing dedicated independent energy systems such as private nuclear power plants.

-The future of the United States may present such a scenario: tech giants, under the protection of their own nuclear power plants, enjoy a hegemony in computing power and continue to advance their development, while ordinary citizens are left to rely on aging and fragile public power grids, shivering in extreme weather such as blizzards.
-This "electricity divide" is not the result of market forces but an inevitable outcome of capital's pursuit of profit.
+The future of the United States may present a scenario where tech giants, under the protection of their own nuclear power plants, enjoy computational hegemony and continue to advance AI development, while ordinary citizens are left to rely on outdated and fragile public power grids, shivering during extreme weather events such as blizzards.
+This power divide is not the result of market forces but an inevitable outcome of capital's pursuit of profit.
 The bridge of electricity connecting ordinary people and tech giants has been dismantled by capitalists themselves.

 Summarize